-The bridging program requires a minimum of 25 students in order to be offered on a regular basis, otherwise, it will be offered as a special class.
+The Bridging Program.
+This program requires a minimum of 25 students in order to be offered on a regular basis, otherwise, it will be offered as a special class.
 Students under this program,

-- a. must pass all subjects on first take only; otherwise, they will be disqualified to continue with the program; - who successfully pass all the subjects are priority students to enroll in the regular engineering curriculum the following Academic Year; - c. may enroll the following additional subjects: PE, NSTP, RE, and CPU SEAL.
+- may enroll the following additional subjects : PE, NSTP, RE, CPU SEAL, and Other General Education Subjects - must pass all bridging subjects on first take only, otherwise, they will be disqualified to continue with the program - who successfully pass all the bridging subjects are priority students to enroll in the regular engineering curriculum the following Academic Year